worbis/apps-sdk/README.md

 foo: bar
 ---

+# Overview

+The [Apps for BitTorrent SDK](/) is a collection of tools, libraries and documentation to make the process of creating, authoring and testing apps as easy as possible.

-# Getting Started
+# Installation

-The easiest way to get up and running is by running the [SDK installer](client/apps-sdk-installer.msi).
+The easiest way to get up and running on Windows, is by running the [SDK installer](client/apps-sdk-installer.msi).
 To see the other ways that you can install the SDK tools, check out the [howto](doc/install-howto.html).